“You don’t go about being in fashion in Jean Muir, you go about being in Jean Muir, which is kind of beyond fashion, you know.”

 Jean Muir (1928-1995) was a British fashion designer.
 She claimed that she was able to knit, sew, and embroider by the age of six.
 At seventeen years old she took a job at Liberty & Co where she worked her way up from the stockroom to selling over the counter.
 Eventually, she was given the opportunity to sketch for their ready-to-wear department, which led to her becoming lead designer for Jaeger in 1956.
 Muir launched her own label “Jane & Jane” in 1964 to much success.

 Ten years later she sold the company and founded Jean Muir Ltd. Muir’s designs are best known for their focus on form and fluidity.
-They are understated, elegant and effortless.
-She rarely used decoration on her garments aside from some pin tucking, functional buttons or parallel topstitching.
-After Muir’s death her company continued through 2007 before closing permanently.
+They are understated, elegant, and effortless.
+She rarely used decoration on her garments aside from some pin tucking, functional buttons, or parallel topstitching.
+Streisand’s Golden Globe outfit is a wonderful example of Muir’s aesthetic.
+After Muir’s death, her company remained open through 2007 before closing permanently.
 Today her iconic designs are showcased in museums worldwide.